Taha-Azadi/Taha-Azadi/README.md

 ### 🔐 Password Manager
 A password manager built with Python — securely generate, store, and manage your passwords.

+### 📥🌐💻 Download Manager
+A Download manager built with Python - Multiple url and Single url

 **Highlights**
 - Clean and simple Python code